HomeEditor's PickMost Effective Cybersecurity Strategy For A Small Business

 protect data

-Cybersecurity strategies for small businesses need to focus on three things: protecting proprietary data, protecting employees data, and protecting customer data.
-In today’s world that means that you must leverage outside providers to help manage all of the systems needed to protect the full scope of your organization.
+Cybersecurity strategies for small businesses must focus on protecting proprietary, employee, and customer data.
+In today’s world, that means that you must leverage outside providers to help manage all of the systems needed to preserve the full scope of your organization.

 1. Paul Kubler – Red Team Head at CYBRI